![]() Amsterdam to Bruges by train - with a coffee or beer at a cathedral of a station: Antwerp Central... |

 -

-Option 5, not immediately offered by journey planners, but the way I'd recommend: Bruges to Antwerp by direct IC train, a coffee or beer & look round one of Europe's most beautiful stations, then Antwerp to Amsterdam by high-speed Thalys.
-Takes 3h17, 1 change.
+Option 5, the way I recommend but not directly shown: Bruges to Antwerp by direct IC train, a coffee or beer & look round one of Europe's most beautiful stations, then Antwerp to Amsterdam by high-speed Eurostar (formerly Thalys) train.
+Takes 3h19, 1 change.
+You buy a ticket for option 1, but make use of the flexibility in the Bruges-Antwerp part of the fare to take the earlier hourly direct Bruges-Antwerp train instead of the later hourly departure with a change in Ghent.
+Not rocket science!

 -